globalpayments-samples/portico-save-and-reuse-payment-methods/php/README.md

-# Vault One-Click Payment API
+# Vault One-Click Payment System

-A comprehensive PHP API system for vault-based payment processing using the Global Payments SDK.
-This application provides secure payment method storage and processing with both immediate charges and scheduled payment authorizations.
+A PHP-based vault payment system that creates multi-use tokens with customer data for seamless one-click payments using the Global Payments SDK.
+Features secure payment method storage with integrated customer information and real-time payment processing.

 ## Requirements